subhamsingha/DevOpsWithSubham/Kubernetes/01-EKS-Cluster-Creation/Create-EKSCluster/README.md

 ## Step-02: Create & Associate IAM OIDC Provider for our EKS Cluster
+What is OIDC authentication in EKS?
+Amazon EKS supports using OpenID Connect (OIDC) identity providers as a method to authenticate users to your cluster.
+OIDC identity providers can be used with, or as an alternative to AWS Identity and Access Management (IAM).
 - To enable and use AWS IAM roles for Kubernetes service accounts on our EKS cluster, we must create &  associate OIDC identity provider.
 - To do so using `eksctl` we can use the  below command.
 - Use latest eksctl version